 NATIONAL MINORITY DONOR AWARENESS DAY

 Facilities take into consideration several factors when matching donors to recipients.
-Blood type is the most critical component.
-Ethnic similarities often have similar blood types increasing success rates when paired between members of the same ethnic/racial group.
+However, blood type is the most critical component.
+Ethnic groups often have similar blood types.
+As a result, success rates increase when recipients are paired within the same ethnic or racial group.
 It’s necessary to know organ donation isn’t based on race or ethnicity.
 Anyone can donate because all organs can save a life.

 For more information, see: http://organdonor.gov/awarenessweek/awarenessweek.html

 Learn more about organ donation.
 While you’re reading up, consider joining a fundraiser or creating an event in your community.
 Find out more about the different types of donations and the technologies making a donation more successful.
 If you’re a donor or a recipient, share your success stories.
 Post on social media using #MinorityDonorAwarenessDay.

 National Minority Donor Awareness Day is an observance that is paired with National Minority Donor Awareness Week.
 Both observances work to create awareness of the minority community’s need to increase donorship.